Data Protection Privacy Notice

 When you enter into a contract or during the pre-contract phase with us to provide goods or services

-Your data will be processed during the pre-contract phase and during the contract in order to contact you, complete security clearance and arrange payment.
+Your data will be processed during the pre-contract phase and during the contract in order to contact you, complete required documentation and arrange payment.

 Categories of data collected may include: name, address, eircode, email address, telephone number, VAT number, nationality, insurance details, bank details.

-The legal basis to process your data will be for the performance of a contract.
+The legal basis to process your data will be for the performance of a contract or for compliance with a legal obligation.

 If data required to fulfil a contract or pre-contract is not provided it may not be possible to finalise the contract.